eeoluus/Chlorophyll/README.md

 #### Planned features

-- make alarm time customizable
+- [ ] make alarm time customizable
-- add a screen to display event specifics for a selected day
+- [ ] add a screen to display event specifics for a selected day

-#### Issues that I intend to fix
+#### Fixed issues

-- system boot kills future alarms
+- [x] system boot kills future alarms
-- no support for horizontal views
+- [ ] no support for horizontal views
-- recurring events are only displayed  within a fixed period (30 occurrences each, starting from a fixed date)
+- [ ] recurring events are only displayed  within a fixed period (30 occurrences each, starting from a fixed date)